SamScherer1/SwiftDJITutorials/source/ios-tutorials/PanoDemo.md

     }
 ~~~

 In the code above, we invoke the `refreshFileListOfStorageLocation:` method of `DJIMediaManager` to refresh the file list from the SD card.
-If there is no error, invoke the `downloadPhotosForMediaDownloadMode` method to download photos.
+If there is no error, invoke `downloadPhotosForMediaDownloadMode` to download photos.

 Once you finish the steps above, let's implement the `downloadPhotosForMediaDownloadMode` method as shown below to download photos: